Former Trump White House aide told Jan. 6 panel Mark Meadows burned documents a dozen times during the transition period | KRDO

 Additionally, she told the committee that she saw Meadows burn documents in his office fireplace around a dozen times — about once or twice a week — between December 2020 and mid-January 2021.

 On several occasions, Hutchinson said, she was in Meadows’ office when he threw documents into the fireplace after a meeting.
 At least twice, the burning came after meetings with GOP Rep. Scott Perry, a Pennsylvania Republican, who has been linked to the efforts to use the Justice Department to overturn the 2020 election.
-Politico has previously reported that Meadows allegedly burned documents after meeting with Perry.
+The New York Times and Politico have previously reported on Meadows’ alleged document-burning practices.

 Hutchinson said she did not know what the documents were, whether they were original copies, or whether they were required by law to be preserved.